Updated: Jan 28

 Create Healthy Boundaries

-In the same line as setting standards it is equally important to set healthy boundaries.
+In the same line as setting standards, it is equally important to set healthy boundaries.
 These boundaries will keep you from breaking the standards you have established.
 This will also help you recognize when someone is not going to be a good fit for you.
 If you encounter coworkers, or friends of friends, or any new relationship it is an opportunity to exercise healthy boundaries.
 Those that continually bump up against your boundaries should be told this is not a behavior or activity that you engage in or accept.
 Once you begin defending your position and setting up your perimeter you may find some people put off by it and others showing you great amounts of respect for it.
 These boundaries and standards allow you to begin to cleanse out the unhealthy people in your life and allow for new healthy people to come in.
 It is not easy to defend your position, it will not feel natural at first but you will adapt and it will get easier each time you practice.
 The people around you will push you or applaud you but they will be affected by your new behaviors.
-When you meet conflict it is important to hold to your standards and to recognize that the other person is resisting change.
-This isn’t anyone’s fault it is going to be a hard adjustment for everyone but ultimately you are the only one that knows what you need.
+When you meet conflict it is important to hold to your standards, in a non-confrontational way, and to recognize that the other person is resisting change.
+This isn’t anyone’s fault.
+It is going to be a hard adjustment for everyone involved but ultimately you are the only one that knows what you need.
 It is your sole responsibility to protect and defend yourself against those that may compromise your vision.
 As with anything new we try, you will run into bumps and difficulties, but stay strong and keep at it.
 A healthier you awaits.

 Don't forget to check out the Happiness Club for exclusive tools like planners, worksheets, presentations, videos, and blog articles.

 Happy building my lovelies, until we meet again, take care.